 History of Excellence

-Due in large part to our pioneering work in three-dimensional treatment planning, the national 3-D Quality Assurance Center for multi-institutional clinical trials conducted by the National Cancer Institute was established at Washington University’s Mallinckrodt Institute of Radiology in 1994.
+1994 — Due in large part to our pioneering work in three-dimensional treatment planning, the National Cancer Institute designated Washington University School of Medicine as its 3-D Quality Assurance Center for multi-institutional clinical trials.
 The center, now called the Image-Guided Therapy Quality Assurance Center, provides tools and support for the review of radiation oncology clinical trials.